NHL Hall of Fame

 Known for his consistency, he recorded eight 30-goal seasons and was a two-time NHL All-Star First Team selection.
 His leadership extended beyond statistics, as he served as an ambassador for hockey in New York long after his playing days.
 Gilbert’s number 7 jersey was the first to be retired by the Rangers.
 He was inducted into the Hockey Hall of Fame in 1982, solidifying his legacy as one of the NHL’s great forwards.

-Gilbert's Awards and Records
+Gilbert's Awards and Honors

 • 2× NHL First All-Star Team (1972, 1975)